Jonosenior/codewars/README.md

   ```
   (a+b).to_s(2)
   ```
   Research for this solution was useful as I need to get my head around binary at some point.

+## 7-Kyu - Binary Array to Number

+  Challenge: Given an array representing a binary number, convert it to an integer.

+  Solution: My previous challenge asked me to convert integer to binary - for which I used Ruby's #to_s(base) method (easy peasy).
+This challenge asks for a method that converts the other way - binary to integer.
+Again there's a super easy Ruby method: #to_i(base).